 The Associate of Science in Radiologic Technology program prepares students for entry-level positions as radiologic technologists producing radiographic images in accordance with standardized practices and procedures.
-The proposed program integrates didactic, laboratory and clinical experiential learning.
+The program integrates didactic, laboratory and clinical experiential learning.
+The program's graduates are eligible to take the national certification examination administered by the American Registry of Radiologic Technologists (ARRT) and are eligible to sit for the Limited Radiography examination to receive a Basic X-Ray License in the State of Florida.
 A degree will be awarded upon successful completion of the program.
 Outside work required.